spacecatio/akka-streams-workshop/README.md

 Implement and test the following:

-1. Create a stream of the numbers X to Y
-   (where X and Y are Ints))
+1. Create a stream of the numbers X to Y (where X and Y are Ints)
 2. Sum the numbers X to Y
-3. Create a stream of prime numbers between X and Y
+3. Create a stream of the factorials of X and Y

 ## Dictionary Exercise